-- The DSL at the English School is Elena Ignatiou, the DDSL (Deputy) is Eva Polyviou.
-If the matter involves Elena Ignatiou, or she is unavailable, it should be brought to the attention of Eva Polyviou, the Deputy DSL.
-Staff may also bring Child Protection concerns to the attention of the Headmaster, Stuart Walker. - A written record of the matter use online form (Appendix 3) using the words of the child / student where possible will be emailed directly to DSL and DDSL the same day. - The DSL and DDSL will decide on the level of harm and on a course of action.
+If the matter involves Elena Ignatiou, or she is unavailable, it should be brought to the attention of the Deputy DSLs.
+Staff may also bring Child Protection concerns to the attention of the Headmaster, Stuart Walker.

+- A written record of the matter use form (Appendix 3) using the words of the child / student where possible will be emailed directly to DSL and DDSL the same day. - The DSL and DDSLs will decide on the level of harm and on a course of action.